 - 1. Annual financial report data of retail trading companies listed on the Indonesia Stock Exchange during 2020. - 2.
 Data on financial position reports and profit and loss reports for retail trading companies listed on the Indonesia Stock Exchange during 2020. - 3.
-The data analysis technique will analyze profitability and liquidity financial ratios.
+The data analysis technique will be used to analyze financial ratios of profitability and liquidity.